Introducing Robbie Mullens - a 24 year old supermarket employee.

 "So you're at Dunkin' and find Larry goofing off.
 Then what?"

-"It blows my mind that he would do that.
-Anyway I'm heading home.
+"All right I'm heading home.
 Text me or call me if you and Kyle want to stop by tonight."

 Robbie leaves the store.
 It was a twenty minute drive home.
 Once home he changed out of his work clothes.
 He had on a pair of shorts and flip-flops.
-He grabs his sunglasses and can of sunscreen off the kitchen counter and went out to the back deck.
+He grabs his sunglasses and a can of sunscreen off the kitchen counter and went out to the back deck.
 He puts on his sunglasses and sprays himself with sunscreen.
 He sits down on one of the chairs.
 Soon he falls asleep.
 The sound of his cell phone ringing wakes him up two hours later.
 He looks at the caller ID and answers it

 "What's up Ryan?"